el-pyrolad/home-assistant.io/source/_integrations/homekit.markdown

 7. The `Home Assistant Bridge` and the Accessories should now be listed in the `Home` app.

 After the setup is completed, you should be able to control your Home Assistant integrations through Apple's Home and Siri.

+**REMINDER!** THE QR CODE IS UNIQUELY GENERATED FOR YOUR SPECIFIC `Home Assistant Bridge` AND WILL APPEAR *ONLY ONCE!* Take a screenshot of the QR code *and* the PIN code!

 <p class='img'>
   <img src='/images/screenshots/homekit_pairing_example.png' />